aaronkao/vercel-py-openai-chatbot/README.md

-# Vercel AI SDK, Next.js, and OpenAI Chat Example
+# Pulumi Vercel OpenAI Chatbot Example

 This example shows how to use [Pulumi](https://pulumi.com) to deploy a OpenAI Chatbot running on Vercel.
 The chatbot uses the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and [OpenAI](https://openai.com) to create a ChatGPT-like AI-powered streaming chat bot.